v0ss3n/jekyll/_posts/fablab/2019-10-08-lasercutting.md

 ## Misc
 - Soft stop error: check if your file is placed outside of the laser bed in the software
+- If you want to use a plywood mold for bioplastic casting, you can use vaseline spray to prevent the bioplastic from sticking to the wood.
+For alginate specifically it also helps if the material is lightly sprayed with the calcium chloride